sictweb/web222/weeks/week01/README.md

 1. Write an `If` statement that checks to see if your `statusCode` is a [`4xx` client error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#Client_error_responses).
 HINT: use the `<`, `>`, `>=`, and/or `<=` operators to test the value
 1. Write a `switch` statement that checks your `statusCode` for all possible [`1xx` information responses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#Information_responses).
 In each case, you should `console.log()` the response text associated with the status code, or `"unknown information response"` if the status code is not known.
 1. Write a function `is2xx(status)` which takes a status code `status` (e.g., `200`) and returns `true` if the status code is a [valid 2xx code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#Successful_responses).

+After you try writing these yourself, take a look at a [possible solution](practice-exercises-solution.js).